Hazor-Hellscream/Project-Hellscream-Info/README.md

 - Ordos <Fire-God of the Yaungol> - Not Tested @ ??%
 - Oondasta - Not Tested @ ??%
 - Galion - Not Tested @ ??%
-- Sha of Anger - Working @ 97% - Not Tested @ ??%
+- Sha of Anger - Not Tested @ ??%

 *Draenor